Skip to main content

 Published on

-JavaScript has some truly bizarre behaviors that can make even experienced developers scratch their heads.
+JavaScript has bizarre behaviors that make even experienced developers scratch their heads.
 From [] == ![] being true to NaN not equaling itself, these quirks are part of what makes JavaScript both fascinating and frustrating.

 Why This Matters